ICS427-Hangman/EvilHangman/README.md

 ## Pending # 1

-Forgot password.
-Linked security questions with forget password feature.
+We need to finalize the Forgot Password feature, to allow a user to reset their password if they successfully answer the security questions.

 ## Pending # 2

-Design for sign up and sign in.
-Design home page.
+When the user logs in, they immediately start playing the game.

 ## Who did what so far and what will each person be doing next

-Here is our project board.
-It keeps track of who did what, what is finished, and who finished by who.
+The GitHub project board keeps track of who was assigned which task, which tasks were finished by whom.

-Here is the link to it : https://github.com/orgs/ICS427-Hangman/projects/1/views/1
+Here is the link : https://github.com/orgs/ICS427-Hangman/projects/1/views/1

 <img src="doc/project4.png">